gordicaleksa/pytorch-GAT/README.md

 Note: not yet added coming in couple of days :heart:

 Just run `jupyter notebook` from you Anaconda console and it will open the session in your default browser. <br/>
-Open `The Annotated Transformer ++.ipynb` and you're ready to play!
+Open `The Annotated GAT.ipynb` and you're ready to play!

 ---